RGBXD4/RGBXD4/README.md

 ### Hi there 👋
-i am RGBXD4，nothing I don't want to talk
+i am RGBXD4，port a few fnf and i like drawing and watching books lol

 <!--
 **RGBXD4/RGBXD4** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.